Please read the pre-script, it's there for a reason.

-The Border Police unit, a pair of paramilitary officers in grey uniforms, olive green tactical gear and armed with M-4 carbines moved cautiously through the sea of broken glass, weapons up and covering the gunmen.
+The Border Police unit, a pair of paramilitary officers in grey uniforms and olive green tactical gear and armed with M-4 carbines moved cautiously through the broken glass, weapons up and covering the gunmen.
 Harry ducked again - he really didn't want to get shot by some adrenaline-hyper cops after all that.
 That would just be embarrassing.

 The Israeli officers were, fortunately, not trigger-happy.
 They pounced on the still-winded kidnappers and had them zip-tied in a matter of seconds.
 Harry revealed himself with Ziva and the staff, and after a short exchange surrendered his weapon - reluctantly - and began the usual bureaucratic roundabout that results from shooting people and breaking things in somebody else's country without a diplomatic passport.